IT-Project-2021/IT-Project-2021-Back-End/README.md

 # My Daily Planner Back-End Repository
 The back-end repository for the website 'My Daily Planner', a web application for customer relationship management

-This can be accessed at https://it-project-2021-back-end.herokuapp.com/.
+This can be found hosted at https://it-project-2021-back-end.herokuapp.com/.
-Documentation can be accessed at https://it-project-2021-documentation.herokuapp.com/docs/.
+Documentation can be found hosted at https://it-project-2021-documentation.herokuapp.com/docs/.

 ## Getting started
 ### Setting up a local development environment